 Chiropodists are regulated, primary care practitioners that play a key role in the health of children, adults and seniors across Ontario.

-A registered Chiropodist is qualified to diagnose and treat arthritis, diabetes, nails, and sports injuries.
+Our registered Chiropodist in Toronto is qualified to diagnose and treat arthritis, diabetes, nails, and sports injuries.
 Biomechanical assessments and orthotics are also part of our training.
 As well as helping people of all ages, we play an important role in keeping older people independent and mobile.

 Visiting a chiropodist or podiatrist regularly can prevent many foot problems, and can diagnose and treat potentially painful conditions at their earliest stage, thereby preventing unnecessary suffering.
 Comfort, pain relief, and maintaining mobility can be achieved through many approaches done with chiropody services.